 \section{Conclusion}

-This paper proposes the SEP crossover as a solution the permutation problem in evolutionary NAS.
-The advantage of the SEP crossover over standard crossover and mutation was first shown theoretically, with a focus on the expected improvement of GED to global optimal.
-Empirical studies were then performed to verify the applicability of the theoretical results, and demonstrate the superior performance of the SEP crossover in both noise-free and noisy environments using three NAS benchmarks.
+The SEP crossover is proposed as a solution the permutation problem in evolutionary NAS.
+Its advantage over standard crossover, mutation and RL was first shown theoretically, with a focus on the expected improvement of GED to global optimal.
+Empirical studies were then performed to verify the applicability of the theoretical results, and demonstrate the superior performance of the SEP crossover in both noise-free and noisy environments.
 The SEP crossover therefore allows taking full advantage of evolution in NAS, and potentially other similar design problems as well.